 Custom home building comes with a lot of tough decisions.
 One of the most important?
-Selecting a builder.
-Unlike hiring a residential architect, every person building a custom home must select a home builder.
+Choosing the right home builder.
+Unlike hiring, say, a residential architect, every person building a custom home must select a home builder.

 There are thousands around the country who have the ability to build your dream home, but you should not limit your decision to just those who offer the bare minimum.
 Selecting a home builder is a very personal decision.
 As a result, you should speak with several builders to ensure a perfect fit.

 When you sit down with them, ask the following questions.

 Most people don’t know what to expect from the custom home building process.
 If a builder comes with a team or several close contacts, you’ll immediately broaden the number of resources available during construction.